Caninsulin Cartridges

 Product Form, Strength, and Device Fit

-Common product references include caninsulin vetpen cartridges 2.7 mL, caninsulin cartridges 40 IU mL, and Caninsulin VetPen insulin cartridges.
-These phrases point to the same practical ordering issue: the cartridge must match the device and the insulin strength your clinic expects.
-Do not assume that a vial listing, a pen listing, and another insulin cartridge are interchangeable.
+Common ordering references include caninsulin vetpen cartridges 2.7 mL, caninsulin cartridges 40 IU mL, and vetpen cartridges.
+These terms point to the same practical issue: the cartridge must match the device and the insulin strength your veterinarian expects.
+Do not assume that a vial, cartridge, or other insulin pen system can be substituted without professional direction.

 ConcentrationU-40, or 40 IU per mL, when shown on the label